sergueik/springboot_study/basic-xvfb-fluxbox/README.md

 ### Info

-This direcrory contains a replica of [alpine xvfb fluxbox](https://github.com/drcrane/xvfb-alpine-docker) Docker project with an Javafx app built for JDK11.
+This directory contains a replica of [alpine xvfb fluxbox](https://github.com/drcrane/xvfb-alpine-docker) Docker project with an Javafx app built for JDK11.

 ### Usage